• Home

 The Art

-Resonating Bodies coincides with the release of Toronto’s first guide to native bees, “A Guide to Toronto’s Pollinators”, by Laurence Packer, Professor of Biology at York University (published by the David Suzuki Foundation).
-The theme of the booklet — some 23 genera of bees found in Toronto — is woven into the fabric of the project on several levels, with talks on related topics by collaborating researchers Laurence Packer, Jessamyn Manson, Peter Hallett and Stephen Buchman.
+Bumble Domicile highlighted distinct features of bumble bees – Canada’s native bees which are social – through observation of the physical world, visual and audio transformations, scent, touch and genetic and other biological information.
+Solitary bees were introduced through playful and informative trading cards, included as a means to contextualize the larger world of wild bees.
+Bumble Domicile coincided with the release of Toronto’s first guide to native bees, “A Guide to Toronto’s Pollinators”, written by Laurence Packer, Professor of Biology at York University and published by the David Suzuki Foundation.
+The theme of the booklet — some 23 genera of bees found in Toronto — is woven into the fabric of the installation on several levels, and included talks on related topics by collaborating researchers Laurence Packer, Jessamyn Manson, Peter Hallett and Stephen Buchmann.

 This page has the following sub pages.

-• This is a blog and web site dedicated to "Resonating Bodies", a series of mixed media installations and community outreach projects which focuses on biodiversity of pollinators indigenous to the natural and urban ecosystems of the Greater Toronto Area.
+• "Resonating Bodies” is a series of integrated media installations, community outreach projects and educational initiatives which focuses on biodiversity of pollinators indigenous to the natural and urban ecosystems of Canada, with special focus on the city Toronto.

 • Contents